StringRolls/m0_d00-lab-git_github_fundamentals/README.md

 ## 🤓 Course overview and learning outcomes

+Marco welcomes all of you guys to the Desarroladores Masquerades

 The goal of this assignment is to give you a brief introduction to GitHub.
 We’ll also provide you with materials for further learning and a few ideas to get you started on the github platform. 🚀

 ## :octocat: Git and GitHub